 Hand knotting netting helps hold the air plant safe and secure until it needs to be watered.

 The white macrame cord lends a fresh look to netted glass, don’t you think?
-Here you see our glass bottle upcycle with our previous Japanese glass float decor – which we also turned into a planter, but for succulents!
+Here you see our glass bottle upcycle with our Japanese glass float decor – also turned into a planter, but for succulents!

 If you enjoy crafting unique planters, you need to see our wall planter DIY!